Copy of Banner for website (2)

 MarkJesser-MJ6_6448 (1)

-A word-class hospital for Albury Wodonga
+A world-class hospital for Albury Wodonga

 Let’s get one thing straight: the Border region deserves a single-site, world-class hospital.